 Hoffa was devoted to his union and to his family.
 He gave his life while fighting to remove corrupt elements from the union and return power to the members.

 On this tragic anniversary, Teamster members and retirees from across North America join together in honoring the man who forever improved the lives of millions of workers and their families.

 The Teamsters Union recognizes the Hoffa family for their sacrifice and devotion to this great union – they lost more than a leader, they lost a father and grandfather.

-The Teamsters represents 115,000 members in Canada in all trades.
+The Teamsters represents 120 000 members in Canada in all industries.
 The International Brotherhood of Teamsters, with which Teamsters Canada is affiliated, has 1.4 million members in North America.